ansys/pysherlock/PULL_REQUEST_TEMPLATE.md

 		- Open index.html
 		- Click on "API Reference" at the top.
 		- Verify HTML for API changes.
-- [] Check that test code coverage is at least 80% when Sherlock is running and can be connected to using gRPC
+- [] Check that test code coverage is at least 80% when Sherlock is running